chrisluedtke/data-science-journal/10-SQL-and-Databases/02-sql-for-analysis.md

 ## Learning Objectives

-- deploy and use a simple PostgreSQL database
+- Deploy and use a simple PostgreSQL database
 - Create a data pipeline with SQL

 ## Before Lecture